7 Words in English You Didn’t Know Came From Polish

 This word from the world of physics – denoting the tiniest element constituting our physical reality – seems at first to have little to do with Poland.
 Admittedly, it was coined by James Joyce in Finnegans Wake, before being repurposed by physicist Murray Gell-Mann who considered it an apt name for the tiny particle needed in the theoretical model he had been working on.
 As it turns out, the word as used by Joyce is linked to the German word ‘quark’, which on its part is an ancient borrowing from the Polish (or Slavic) twarog.
 It means curd cheese.
 Strange?
-We think so too (you can find the whole story here).
+We think so too.
 Still, it’s heart-warming to find a piece of Poland out there in the cold universe of anonymous atoms.

 The English word for this evergreen tree has a somehwat unexplained etymology.
 While its connection to Prussia is undisputed (Prussia was the the area from which the lumber, as well as many other commodities were imported to Western Europe by Hanseatic merchants), scholars have struggled hard to account for the the initial 's'.
 Our hypothesis, call it a folk etymology if you want, proposes that the source could have been the phrase z Prus, Polish for ‘from Prussia’.
 In case you’re wondering, the Polish word for spruce is świerk.